sonu8446/Learn-States-Name/README.md

 # Learn-States-Name
-in this project i have developed a game by which you can  remember all  States of India and there location over the map
+In this project i have developed a game by which you can remember all 28 States of India and there location over the map

+dependences for this Project is python modules listed Below :-Turtle
+:-Pandas